 There are many barriers to addressing problems in a timely manner.
-We cringe when we have to be the bearer of ill tidings such as a layoff or a reprimand, but you can learn how to not only identify the barriers that you face but also to nullify them and create a positive environment.
+We cringe when we are the bearer of negative news such as a layoff or a reprimand, but you can learn how to not only identify the barriers that you face, but also to nullify them and create a positive outcome.
 Something we don’t often consider is the fact that all information, even good information, can be difficult to deliver at times.
-The barriers we fear such as encountering ill will or interrupting project time lines can cause us to delay communicating, actually making the situation worse.
-If you recognize these barriers and know how to overcome them, you will be a better, more effective leader.
+The barriers we fear such as encountering negative reactions or interrupting project time lines can cause us to delay communicating, actually making the situation worse.
+If you recognize these barriers and know how to overcome them, you can be a more effective leader.

 There is actually a formalized process for addressing sticky situations with proven techniques that create a positive, productive environment and improve communications.
 Trust and respect impact all relationships and you can build those characteristics into professional relationships that are productive.
-That formalized process is a seven-step process on how to deliver difficult information to make sure that positive outcomes occur for everyone.
+The formalized process on how to deliver difficult information supports that positive outcomes occur for everyone.
 Part of that process is not only knowing what to say, but what to ask.

-In any communication, there are some key questions that can open up communication and bring clarity to the information that is being communicated.
-Top leaders know the key questions that consistently establish rapport, focus on outcomes, minimize emotions, and pinpoint actions that need to be undertaken.
+In any communication, there are key questions that open up communication and bring clarity to the information that is being communicated.
+Leaders know that key questions consistently establish rapport, focus on outcomes, minimize emotions, and pinpoint actions that need to be undertaken.
 These key questions can be used in all communications, not just when addressing sticky situations or problems that arise.
-Having those key questions at your fingertips and knowing when to use them makes you more prepared to deal with tense situations when they arise rather than playing defense and trying to repair relationships later.
+Having these key questions at your fingertips and knowing when to use them makes you more prepared to deal with tense situations when they arise rather than playing defense and trying to repair relationships later.